 - moving from big-bang to incremental opening of new services

 - empowering young keen junior employees to have a voice and take responsibility

 - identifying waste and inefficiency

 - visualisation of work

 - changing reward systems to allow all to share in the success (creating more transparency and collaboration).

-Several groups exist to spread this message of new ways, including
+Several groups exist to spread this message of better ways, including

 - MIT Sloan Management Review

 These ways are displacing the ideas of big-bang projects; zero risk; certainty and accuracy; plan once execute perfectly; failure is not an option.
 The move is towards “product over project”: managing work over the lifetime of a product not the duration of a project.
 At its heart, the agile way is about being able to adjust and change in a constantly changing world.
 Faster, more efficient, higher quality work is a by-product of agility, not the goal.
 The goal is to meet the changing needs of our organisation faster, though iteration, increment, experimentation, and exploration.
 We help you build this culture, through attention to leadership, happiness, space, empowerment, community, and communications.